Pawventures

 OptionCostNotes

-In-home dog sitter (Rover)$40-$80/nightUsually better quality than kennel
+In-home dog sitter (Rover)$40-$80/nightUsually better quality; dog stays in familiar home

 Board-and-train programs$80-$150/nightExpensive but adds training value

-Friend/family$0-$20Variable; don’t undervalue this relationship
+Friend or family$0-$20Variable; don’t undervalue this relationship

 5. Dog Food and Feeding on the Road

-Estimated food costs on a 7-day trip:
+Estimated food costs for a 7-day trip:

 • Small dog (under 20 lbs): $15-$25 for the week